K123AsJ0k1/cloud-hpc-oss-mlops-platform/experiments/article/README.md

 The used row results in the article are found in

-- Notebook_Size_Comparison.ipynb
+- Notebook_Size_Comparison.ipynb (order is local, cloud and cloud-hpc)

 The used billing unit results for cloud and cloud-hpc consists of flavor, floating ip and batch job consumption.
 These are found here

-- [CPouta flavors](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/): Used flavor is standard.xxlarge
+- [CPouta flavors](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/): Used flavor is standard.xxlarge with a cost of 8 BU/h
-- [Floating IP](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/): Used by all VMs
+- [Floating IP](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/): Used by all VMs with a cost of 0.2 BU/h
 - [Batch jobs](https://docs.csc.fi/computing/performance/): Check cloud-hpc/artifacts/seff-1.json